LuisGan-C/CSSwithPyCharmFree/README.md

 And thats it!

-Idea taken from a comment form this StackOverflow question, answer from the user Andrea:
+Idea taken from the answer of this StackOverflow question:

 [StackOveflow Question](https://stackoverflow.com/questions/20986720/pycharm-is-community-edition-able-to-highlight-css-javascript)

+The answer is from the user Andrea